hcxie/const_take_home/README.md

 ### Support Vector Regression

- Support vector regression predict discrete target values.
+ Support vector regression predicts discrete target values.
 It uses the same principle as support vector machine.
-It find the hyperplane that maximum the number of points.
-Literature review shows that in the past dengue studies, SVR is one of model that has the highest performance. https://doi.org/10.1371/journal.pntd.0010056 , https://doi.org/10.1093/aje/kwac090.
+It finds the hyperplane that maximizes the number of points.
+Literature review shows that in past dengue studies, SVR is one of the models that has the highest performance. https://doi.org/10.1371/journal.pntd.0010056 , https://doi.org/10.1093/aje/kwac090.
 Therefore, I included it this work.

 ### XGBoost

 The last non-parametric model I choose is XGBoost.
-This model delivers more accurate approximations by using the strengths of second order derivative of the loss function.
-It also provides more flexibility on tree structure used in the model.
+This model delivers more accurate approximations by using the strengths of the second order derivative of the loss function.
+It also provides more flexibility on the tree structure used in the model.
 This model usually overperformed the other tree-based models as long as the model is probably tuned.
 Thus, I decided to include it here.

 ## 6.3 Ensemble

-Ensemble modeling are a machine learning approach to combine multiple other models in the prediction process.
-In this work, Tweedie regression, Poisson regression, SVR and XGBoost will be the base models for ensemble.
+Ensemble modeling is a machine learning approach to combine multiple other models in the prediction process.
+In this work, Tweedie regression, Poisson regression, SVR and XGBoost will be the base models for the ensemble.

 ![1668106460958](images/ensembleflowchart)

 The illustration above shows how the ensemble modeling approach was used in this work.
 Once each model is tuned through cross-validation.
 I aggregated the prediction results together and weighted each prediction with the cross-validation score.
-This allows the base models that have higher performance to have larger weights in the ensemble prediction result.
+This allows the base models that have a higher performance to have larger weights in the ensemble prediction result.

 ## 6.4 Results